dxw/playbook/playbook.md

 certifications that has grown up around it.
 We think agile is something you learn to be, not something that you learn to do.

-Our teams frequently experiment with different tools and techniques so we can improve.
-This applies not only to development work, but to everything we do at dxw, from user research to business operations.

-We recognise the importance of planning, compliance and governance, so we work those activities into the process, every step of the way.
+We recognise the importance of compliance and governance, so we build those activities into each step.

-#### Sustainable pace
+#### Work at a sustainable pace

-We work at a sustainable pace.
+At dxw, we work at a sustainable pace.
 We estimate work and schedule it conservatively, and set realistic expectations with clients about the pace of delivery.

 This doesn't mean that we don't work hard.
-Being productive is a vital part of maintaining the trust that our clients give us, and it's important not to let them down.
+Being productive is a vital part of maintaining the trust that our clients give us, and it’s important not to let them down.

-When taking time off during client work, we discuss how it will impact the schedule with other team members.

-Sending communication outside of working hours may create an unintended sense of urgency with the recipients of your message.
-Try to avoid creating that urgency when possible.
-Unless actually urgent, you may ignore messages which you receive outside of working hours and handle them once you are back at work.

-#### Openness and confidentiality (dxw digital)
+#### Balance openness and confidentiality

+### dxw digital

 dxw digital believe it's best to be open about what we're doing.
 We encourage our clients to do the same, as does the [service manual](https://www.gov.uk/service-manual).
 We talk, blog and write about what we're doing, and we are open about as much as we can.